-The course is aimed both for those who want to focus on a particular clinical speciality and for those that are still deciding on a clinical pathway.
-There are a range of optional modules to choose from which will be tailored to the needs of the student.
-They will be taught in such a way that the whole care of the service user can be effectively delivered within the context of the team.
+The course features a range of optional modules to choose from.
+They'll be taught in such a way that the whole care of the service user can be effectively delivered within the context of the team.

 The MSc Clinical Nursing course will support continuing professional development and professional revalidation and will give opportunities to challenge and critically evaluate performance as a nurse.
 Innovation, research and creativity will be fostered to enable students to influence practice, service delivery and effect change.

 If you're interested in joining this course, you'll already be employed in a local healthcare trust.
 Our course will give you the knowledge and skills you need to confront the challenges of healthcare, and shape the future of your practice within your regional locality.
 Gaining a Masters degree will give you the potential to take your career in alternative directions such as healthcare leadership, research and education.

 To find out more details about the modules including teaching dates and locations please take a look at our Continuing Professional Development course listings page.